microsoft/TemplateStudio/docs/WPF/frameworks/mvvmbasic.md

 }
 ```

-Once these services are registered you can retrieve instances in any class constructor, like a ViewModel.
+Once these services are registered you can retrieve instances in any class constructor, like for example a ViewModel.

 ```csharp
 public class MainViewModel : Observable